Household-Management-101.com

 A simple way of reducing holiday stress is to plan ahead, and do the tasks at a more reasonable pace ahead of time.

-Simple, huh?
-But it is easy to forget what needs to be done until it just about slaps you in the face, isn't it.
+Both planning ahead as well as doing less are simple, huh?
+But it is easy to forget what needs to be done until it just about slaps you in the face, isn't it?

 This series is designed to help you remember these things, so every member of the family, including you, can enjoy yourselves during the holidays.